-Times Average Percentage Addition Up to 0.49 10%
+Times Average Percentage Addition Up To 0.49 8%

-To determine the appropriate allowance the valuer should look at the average size of the let shops used to set the rate/sq.m. for the stretch, which is shown in the background information table.
+To determine the appropriate allowance the valuer should look at the average size of the let shops used to set the rate/sq.m. for the stretch, which is shown in the background retail analysis table .
 In those limited number of locations where there is no direct rental evidence then the average size of let shop in the closest comparable stretch with let shops should be used.
 Where a shop is more than five times the size of the average let shop, used to set the rate, the valuer should consult with their Divisional or Principal Valuer.